storj/docs/app/(docs)/dcs/api/storj-ipfs-pinning/page.md

 ## Prerequisites

-{% callout type="info"  %}
-You should have received an email that you have been invited to the beta which will include credentials to access the service.
-If you have not signed up yet, you can [Join the beta](https://landing.storj.io/permanently-pin-with-storj-dcs).
-{% /callout %}

 {% callout type="warning" %}
 Thank you for your interest in the IPFS Pinning Beta.
 We are no longer accepting additional beta users, however, here's a Github link should you choose to run this on your own: [https://github.com/storj/ipfs-go-ds-storj](https://github.com/storj/ipfs-go-ds-storj)